semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 * *context*: The `context` command is used for switching organizations.
 * *create*: The `create` command is used for creating new resources.
 * *delete*: The `delete` command is used for deleting existing resources.
-* *describe*: The `describe` command is used for getting information about existing resources.
-* *get*: The `get` command is used for getting the list of an existing type of resource.
+* *get*: The `get` command is used for getting a list of items for an existing type of resource as well as for getting analytic information about specific resources.
-* *edit*: The `edit` command is used for editing existing `secrets` using your favorite editor.
+* *edit*: The `edit` command is used for editing existing `secrets` and `dashboards` using your favorite text editor.
-* *apply*: The `apply` command is used for updating existing `secrets` using a `secrets` YAML file.
+* *apply*: The `apply` command is used for updating existing `secrets` and `dashborads` using a `secrets` or a `dashaboard` YAML file.
 * *help*: The `help` command is used for getting help about `sem` or an existing `sem` command.
 * *init*: The `init` command is used for adding an existing GitHub repository to Semaphore 2.0 for the first time.
 * *version*: The `version` command is used for getting the version of the `sem` utility.

 ## Resource types

-Semaphore 2.0 supports two types of resources: `secret` and `project`.
-Most resource related operations also require a resource name.
+Semaphore 2.0 supports three types of resources: `secret`, `project` and `dashboard`.
+Most resource related operations require a resource name.

 ### Secrets